 Sabre Yachts & Jim Taylor Yacht Designs

-We have worked with Sabre Yachts on six new models, starting with the Sabre 362.
-We are immensely proud that together these designs have earned six ‘Boat of the Year Awards’ from Cruising World and Sailing World magazines, and one ‘Ten Best Boats’ listing form Sail Magazine.
-That the collaboration has been a success is an obvious understatement and is well recognized, but we are often asked how it began and how it has evolved.
+We worked with Sabre Yachts on six new models, starting with the Sabre 362 in 1992 and ending when they switched to building all powerboats two decades later.
+We share great pride in that together these designs earned six ‘Boat of the Year Awards’ from Cruising World and Sailing World magazines, and one ‘Ten Best Boats’ listing form Sail Magazine.
+Our collaboration with Sabre has been an overwhelming and well recognized success, but we are often asked how it began and how it has evolved.

 The resounding success of the Sabre 362 led directly to the development of the Sabre 402, which began later in 1994.
 At this point in the evolution of Sabre Corp, their in-house engineering staff was busy with their new trawler yacht.
 As a result, while most of the detail work for the 362 was done in house by Sabre, for the 402 much more of it was done in Marblehead, with Jim doing most of the interior and deck design in addition to the hull shape, rig geometry, and appendage details.
 Once again the Sabre engineers took responsibility for the laminates and overall structure, as well as the interior woodworking details.

-The Sabre 402 shares design DNA with the Taylor 42, a custom race boat launched in 1991 that is still winning races today (see Design #71).
+The Sabre 402 shares design DNA with the Taylor 42’s Drumbeat and Numbers, custom race boats (launched in 1991 and 1992) that are still winning races today (see Design #71).
 The weight of cruising amenities in the 402 replaced that of the inside ballast of the stripped out T-42, and the 402’s stern overhang is a bit shorter, but overall the designs are quite similar.
-Like her T-42 cousin, the 402 has had a long string of impressive race results, both around the buoys (e.g. Ron Noonan’s perennial winner Wildflower ) and offshore (such as Bill Smith’s Chicago/Mackinac wins in Wooten 2, and Jeffrey Urbina’s class win in the Newport/Bermuda offshore classic with his Il Bodacious.
+Like her T-42 cousin, the 402 has had a long string of impressive race results, both around the buoys (e.g. Ron Noonan’s perennial winner Wildflower) and offshore (such as Bill Smith’s Chicago/Mackinac wins in Wooten 2, and Jeffrey Urbina’s class win in the Newport/Bermuda offshore classic with his Il Bodacious.
 Launched in 1996, the Sabre 402 has also been a big winner in the marketplace, winning Cruising World’s ‘Mid-Sized Cruiser’ and Overall ‘Boat of the Year’ awards in 1997.
 Sabre went on to build 112 S-402’s over an especially successful 8 year production run.

 The Sabre 386 came about in part because the tooling for the S-362 was simply spent after producing over 150 boats in a nine year run.
 It did not make sense to build new tooling for an old boat, but it also did not make sense to stray far from the S-362’s original concept, since she was still selling well after all those years.
 So in many ways the new S-386 design is an updated, somewhat larger, more sophisticated, and contemporary version of the still popular 362.
 Sabre’s engineers worked their usual magic in massaging Jim’s original layout, including adding interest via an athwartships double berth aft.
 Again the deck detailing was developed in Marblehead via a quite comprehensive 3-d computer model, along with the underwater appendages, including both a deep and a bulb/wing shoal keel.
 As always, Jim precisely tuned the sail area, stability, displacement and wetted area so that the new boat would perform to the high standards set by all her Sabre siblings.
 The Sabre 386 was launched in early 2005, and earned the overall Domestic Boat of the Year award from Cruising World magazine that year.